AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 1. Click **Save Integration**.

-1. You have now successfully connected to your MBI account.
+1. You have now successfully connected to your[!DNL MBI]account.

-1. After you have successfully connected MBI to your Commerce database, contact your Customer Success Manager to coordinate the next steps, such as setting up integrations and other configuration steps.
+1. After you have successfully connected[!DNL MBI]to your Commerce database, contact your Customer Success Manager to coordinate the next steps, such as setting up integrations and other configuration steps.

-1. When you finish configuration, you can [sign in](../getting-started/sign-in.md) to your MBI account.
+1. When you finish configuration, you can [sign in](../getting-started/sign-in.md) to your[!DNL MBI]account.